L-u-k-e/Objectify/README.md

 #How do I use it?

 These are the three variables you need to know about:
  - `register` is a function that you use to register your objects when they are first instantiated.
 It's just a helper function that sets up the initial linking.
-Rather than try to explain with words, here's the code itself:
+Rather than trying to explain with words, here's the code itself:

  ```javascript
   function register(instance, element_type, properties){